Love is not the reward, goal, or dream. Love is where it all begins.

 Love yourself because you are human, and by that simple fact alone you are worthy of love and belonging.

 Love yourself like you would love the person you want to spend the rest of your life with, because there is only one person for whom that’s true: you.
-The most important relationship of your life is the one you have with yourself.
+The most important relationship of your life is the one you have and cultivate with yourself.

 Love yourself because your capacity for loving others flows from the love you have for yourself, first.
 Without loving yourself, the well you draw from in life will eventually run dry, leaving you strained and exhausted mentally, emotionally, and spiritually.

-Imagine a better world tomorrow, where people are actively taught to love themselves instead of fearing others.
+Imagine a better world for tomorrow, where people are actively taught to love themselves instead of fearing others.
 Where children are taught to be respectful of others not for being elder, or an authority figure, or successful or wealthy or whatever else, but simply because all humans are worthy of love, respect, and belonging.
 A world where kindness, compassion, and supporting one another are the virtues we value most, and extend those to our foes as well as our allies.
 A world where we build bridges of love instead of walls of isolation.

 Love First defines self-love as: the unconditional acceptance of who you are and your worthiness of love and belonging.
 It is the practice of cultivating a happy, healthy, nurturing and constructive relationship with your inner self, your ego: the spiritual self-image not represented by a physical body.